Sanjeev Raja

 University of California, Berkeley

-I’m a first-year Computer Science PhD student at Berkeley AI Research (BAIR) advised by Aditi Krishnapriyan.
+I’m a third-year Computer Science PhD student at Berkeley AI Research (BAIR) advised by Aditi Krishnapriyan.

-Most recently I was a research intern at Lawrence Berkeley National Laboratory, where I worked with Anima Anandkumar and Kamyar Azizzadenesheli on memory-efficient multigrid neural operators for weather and fluid flow prediction.
-I also represented my university in ProjectX, an international research competition on ML for climate change solutions, for which we developed adversarial super-resolution methods for global climate methods.
+In the past, I worked on ML for climate simulations.
+I have been a research intern at Lawrence Berkeley National Laboratory, where I worked with Jaideep Pathak and Anima Anandkumar on FourCastNet, which was a state-of-the-art weather prediction model at the time.
+I also represented my university in ProjectX, an international research competition on ML for climate change solutions, for which we developed adversarial super-resolution methods for global climate simulations.

 news